unstoppabledomains/dev-docs/manage-domains/managing-domains-using-contracts.md

 ---
 title: Managing Domains Using Contracts
-description: This guide covers how to manage Unstoppable Domain records using contracts.
-This process requires using the Etherscan and Polygonscan user interface to write and execute contracts.
+description: This guide covers how to manage Unstoppable Domain records using the Etherscan and Polygonscan user interfaces to write and execute contracts.
 ---

 # Managing Domains Using Contracts